What is CAMCO?

 Texas schools and communities must engage university and college students directly to educate them about cancer prevention and early detection and then deploy the students as vital “multiplier effects” in their local communities.
 More than 23,000 people have joined the Be The Match Registry at a CAMCO drive in the past five years.
-So far, 81 CAMCO donors have given marrow or peripheral blood stem cells on behalf of a patient in need of a transplant.
+So far, 81 CAMCO donors have given marrow or stem cells for a patient in need of a transplant.

 Check out these marrow drives coming to a campus near you:

 - The University of Texas at San Antonio (UTSA), February 27 - March 2

 - Texas State University, March 27 - 30